Uggu Chak: Prominent people

 There is no record of Hindu and Sikhs reaching to any prominent place.
 Once they migrated to India, contact was lost with them.
 Hakim Rafi's father Imam Din Uggu Chakya was a great calligraphist and traditional healer.
 Hakim Rafi himself did calligraphy with his son Mian Kalu and Abdu Rahman.
-Aziz watchmaker, Maulavi Daud Post Office head, Chaudhary Ata Ullah Sidhu(مرحوم) (Chairman of Union Council), Chaudhary Ghulam Rasool Sidhu(مرحوم), Maulana Ahmad Ali, Haji Ramzan Nambardar, Haji Ramzan Chota, Master Ismaiel(مرحوم), Cahanan Patwari, Zia Ullah Warraich, Hakim Nazir, and Maulana Mohammad Fazil were prominent personalities.
+Aziz watchmaker, Maulavi Daud Post Office head, Chaudhary Ata Ullah Sidhu(مرحوم) (Chairman of Union Council), Chaudhary Ghulam Rasool Sidhu(مرحوم), Maulana Ahmad Ali, Haji Ramzan Nambardar, Haji Ramzan Chota, Master Ismaiel(مرحوم), Cahanan Patwari, Zia Ullah Warraich, Hakim Nazir, and Maulana Mohammad Fazil (nephew and son-in-law of great scholar, Sheikh Ul Hadith Hafiz Gondalwai, who was himself HOD in Islamia Uniersity, Madina and Ameer of Jamiat Ehl-e-Hadith Pakistan) were prominent personalities.
+According to an oral account narrated by Abdul Hamid Butt, during the communal violence surrounding the Partition of 1947, two Hindu girls approached Maulana Fazil and sought his protection.
+Maulana Fazil provided them with safety and shelter during the unrest.
+He later personally accompanied them to Qila Miyan Singh, from where they joined a caravan travelling to India.
+Maulana Muhammad Fazal was also invited on several occasions by members of the Saudi royal King during his pilgrimages.
 The most preponderant one to remembers is Ch.Ghulam Rasool Sidhu(مرحوم) and his sons, Shahbaz Ahmed Sidhu, Iqbal Sidhu, Faiz ur Rehman (مرحوم), Riaz Ahmed, Ch.Abdulrehaman Sidhu (مرحوم) and Ch.Abbas Ahmed Sidhu (US).
 Currently, Shahbaz Ahmed Sidhu is one of the great leading personality, with their voice of truth for poor & destitute people.
 He's also known by their imported Big beast Tractors.
 Chaudhry Attique ur rehman Sidhu was elected as Chairman of UC 50 in 2016.
 He's son of Ex-Chairman of Chaudhry Atta ullah Sidhu that's have strong political background since 1962.
 Moreover, Master Isamiel(مرحوم) was a BD member of the Union Council and well respected educated person.
 Baba Haji Ramzan was an interesting personality of his own kind, who was murdered.
 Master Fazal Mohammad is remembered and his son Mian Asghar became an engineer.